 Things that need to be in the barn

 - All electrical wiring should be checked on a regular basis by a certified or licensed electrician.
 The neighbor’s cousin’s dog walker who once changed a light bulb doesn’t count.
 You want an electrician to make sure that the wiring is in good condition, the fuses are in good shape, and the outlets are working well.

 - Speaking of electrical stuff, your outlets should be covered when not in use.
 Your appliances should be unplugged when not in use.

 - All wiring should be covered by metal, not PVC, tubing.
 Rodents and birds and horses can destroy PVC and start to chew on wires.

 - Make sure your master electrical box is, at the very least, on the outside of the building.
 Further away is even better still.

-- Keep a well stocked and up to date first aid kit for people (in addition to your horse kit) in the barn.
+- Keep a well-stocked and up-to-date first aid kit for people, in addition to your horse’s vet kit, in the barn.

 - Use surge protectors for things that are always on, like a freezer.

-For the rest of your property, may also need to consider a few things.
+For the rest of your property, you may also need to consider a few things.

 - Can emergency vehicles get in and out easily?
 If you have a lot of options (multiple driveways or different roads), have your fire department visit your property.
 If you ever need them, do you want to be out there directing traffic, or do you want to be getting horses and people to safety?
 If you don’t have a lot of options, the fire department will still need to know how to get in or out.
 They can also look around and see if you can make some improvements in the fire safety area.